 Legal Climate: Where does NC Stand?

-North Carolina is routinely lauded as one of the best states for business.
-In recent years, however, our state’s legal climate has failed to measure up to the high standards we have set in other areas.
+North Carolina is routinely lauded as one of the best states to operate and grow a business.
+In recent years, however, our state’s business legal climate has at times failed to measure up to the high standards we have set in other areas.

 The Current Challenge